 - implications for discipline and practice of ELA teacher education

 Agreements and Permissions

-The editor reserves the right to make editorial changes in any manuscript accepted for publication to enhance clarity, conciseness, or style.
+The editor reserves the right to make editorial changes in any manuscript accepted for publication to enhance clarity, conciseness, and/or style.
 Authors of accepted manuscripts will generally have five to ten days to respond to copy edits and page proofs.
 The editor’s decisions are final.